shighfield/bundy-quotes/readme.txt

 the smallest simplest program you can find.
 Took me aprox 3 minutes to write. :)

-Or you can contact me at the gmail address above.

 May 28 2013 Shawn Highfield